telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/ConnectionEditable.md

 ## Properties

-###  ConnectionTemplate `String`

-Specifies the connection editor template which shows up when editing the connection via a pop-up editor much like 'editable.template' configuration of the Kendo UI Grid widget.

-###  ToolsCollection `EditableToolsCollection`
+###  ToolsCollection `DiagramConnectionEditableToolsCollection`

 Specifies the the toolbar tools.
+Supports all options supported for the toolbar.items.
 Predefined tools are: